SETU-AIML-2026/AIML-Evolution/topic-00a-final-capstone-project/topic.md

 # Final Capstone Project

-Read the student guide, then tell us your project idea using the form.
+Tell us your project idea using the form.